Robird/xi-editor-sharp/docs/skeleton/rope.md

     /// This function will panic if `line > self.measure::<LinesMetric>() + 1`.
     /// Callers are expected to validate their input. pub fn offset_of_line(&self, line: usize) -> usize {...}

+    /// Converts a UTF-8 byte offset into a zero-based line count.
+    ///
+    /// This portability shim mirrors `count::<LinesMetric>` for consumers in
+    /// other languages that cannot call the generic metric APIs directly.
+    #[inline]
+    pub fn convert_lines_from_bytes(&self, offset: usize) -> usize {...}

+    /// Converts a zero-based line index into a UTF-8 byte offset.
+    ///
+    /// This portability shim mirrors `count_base_units::<LinesMetric>` for
+    /// language bindings that require concrete method names.
+    #[inline]
+    pub fn convert_bytes_from_lines(&self, line: usize) -> usize {...}

+    /// Converts a UTF-8 byte offset into a UTF-16 code unit count.
+    ///
+    /// This portability shim mirrors `count::<Utf16CodeUnitsMetric>` to make
+    /// cross-language consumers independent of the generic metric plumbing.
+    #[inline]
+    pub fn convert_utf16_from_bytes(&self, offset: usize) -> usize {...}

+    /// Converts a UTF-16 code unit count into a UTF-8 byte offset.
+    ///
+    /// This portability shim mirrors `count_base_units::<Utf16CodeUnitsMetric>`
+    /// for language bindings that prefer dedicated helper names.
+    #[inline]
+    pub fn convert_bytes_from_utf16(&self, units: usize) -> usize {...}

     /// Returns an iterator over chunks of the rope.
     ///